altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 Beside him was the knight commander Abidal Evra.
 He was dressed for battle, ready for action at a moment’s notice.
 To him, the capital was the enemy’s territory.<br/>
 Directly opposite Altina, on the other long end of the table, a man in his early thirties was seated there.<br/>
 He was a gentleman dressed elegantly in the style of a noble.
 His reddish brown hair was combed back, while his brows and beard was as neat as a painting.<br/>
-After meeting Regis’ gaze, he greeted politely:
+After meeting Regis’ gaze, he greeted politely:<br/>
 "Lord Regis, congratulations on your promotion to First Grade Admin Officer."<br/>
 "Thank you."<br/>
 "Nice to meet you, I’m Count Gauchen.
 I serve as a bureau manager under Military Affairs Minister Beylard"<br/>
 He is my supervisor—— Fanrine added.
 She was a General Affairs Officer within the same Ministry.<br/>
 A Bureau Manager was a position that could issue orders to many people under the ministry.<br/>
 He was already attained the peerage of Count in his early thirties, a great accomplishment at such a young age.
 Maybe he was related to the grand nobles, and gave the feeling of being an elite.<br/>
 —— Did Ms Fanrine invite him?
-For what purpose?
+For what purpose?<br/>
 As Regis thought about that, the maids served up the dishes.<br/>
 Altina raised her glass.<br/>
 "Cheers!"<br/>
-The host Fanrine responded:
+The host Fanrine responded:<br/>
 "Congratulations to Princess Argentina’s appointment as Généralissime, and to Sir Regis’ promotion."<br/>
 The sound of glasses clinking overlapped.<br/>
 Regis raised his glass, and then brung it to his lips.<br/>